Mayarrrrr/Simple-Shopping-app/README.md

 - Display a cart icon in the navigation bar with a count that reflects any changes made to the cart.

 ### 5. Multiple Language Support
-- Add support for English and one additional language of your choice.
+- Add support for the English and Arabic languages of your choice.
 - Create a language switcher in the Settings menu that allows users to change the application's language.

 ### 6. Dark Mode